cmu-sei/crucible/docs/gallery/index.md

 ![Gallery Landing Page OE](../assets/img/galleryLandingPage.png)

-First, users should select the collection they want to access from the dropdown, then a list of exhibits will be shown were the user will be able to select the one desired to be accessed.
+First, users should select the collection they want to access from the dropdown, then a list of exhibits will be shown where the user will be able to select the one desired to be accessed.

 *Search for an Exhibit*